 Emma patted and squeezed the girl’s hand.
 “Kimber…”

-She squirmed enough to make eye contact; their noses almost touched.
+She squirmed enough to make eye contact, their noses almost touching.
 “He can’t take you away from your home.
 He’s dead.”

-Kimber’s tears stopped as emerald eyes widened.
+Kimber’s tears stopped.
+Her emerald eyes widened.
 “Dead?”

 “Dead, dead,” muttered Tam.
 “Dead like the Bandy-wee.”